- Student participants in a life review exercise and controls, California, USA, 2003

 - Our Classification

-- Respondents were asked to list their 3 most traumatic experiences in life on a 1-10 scale, ranging from 1= not upsetting to 10= extremely upsetting.
-Then they were asked to higlight the most upsetting experience.
-Next they were asked to complete a set of ratings regarding this worst experience:
+- Respondents were asked to list their 3 best or happiest experiences in life on a 1-10 scale, ranging from 1= not happy to 10= extremely happy.
+Then they were asked to higlight the most happy experience.

 Respondents then experienced 1 of 3 manipulations.:

-a The writing group were asked to write about their deepest thoughts and feelings regarding their traumatic life experience.
+a The writing group were asked to write about their deepest thoughts and feelings regarding their happiest experience.

-b The talking group were asked to talk about their worst life experience into an audiotape recorder.
+b The talking group were asked to talk about their best life experience into an audiotape recorder.

 c The thinking group were asked to think privately about their experience.